-Shetland Islands offer a diverse and beautiful opportunity to experience stunning coastal scenery while exploring the coastline looking for and following otters.
-Otters are charismatic loveable animals, full of character and interesting behaviour.
+Photographing Shetland otters in Shetland offer a diverse and beautiful opportunity to experience stunning coastal scenery while exploring the coastline looking for and following otters.
+Otters are charismatic lovable animals, full of character and interesting behavior.
 They can be difficult to find, to follow and to photograph.
 However, Shetland has the highest density of otters in Europe and probably one of the best studied populations in the UK.
 This alone makes it one of the best places in Europe to see otters.
 What makes it even better is the fact that in Shetland otters spend a lot of their time foraging during the day, significantly increasing your chances of watching and photographing otters.

 I am obsessed with otters, and being an inquisitive ecologist I have made it my business to get to know all about the lives of otters in Shetland and their relationship with the coast.
 However, no matter how much time you spend in the field, otters have great ways of surprising you.

 Will be undertaken along one of the many stretches of Shetlands beautiful coastline.

 Number of people: